-If Facebook and other platform’splatforms’ bet on bots works out, the use cases will not only have a significant impact on users’ lives, but they'll also open up a new channel for businesses to reach a large audience.
-Early players are already exploring the following use cases:
+As more businesses adopt bots, their use cases will not only have a significant impact on users, but they'll also open up a new channel for businesses to reach a larger audience.
+In fact, brands are already exploring the following use cases.

 1-800 Flowers and Spring have made it easy for customers to shop for their products via Facebook Messenger.
-Both companies created simple conversation bots that directs buyers to the right locations or products, depending on the nature of their request:
+Both companies created simple conversation bots that direct buyers to the right locations or products, depending on the nature of their request.

 Brands can also extend customer service into the Messenger app.
 In this use case, the buyer experience is very seamless, as all the details of their transaction appear in the same conversation thread.